 Galactose-1-phosphate uridyltransferase is a blood test that measures the level of a substance called GALT, which helps break down milk sugars in your body.
-Low levels of this substance cause a condition called galactosemia.
+A low level of this substance causes a condition called galactosemia.

 Galactosemia screen; GALT; Gal-1-PUT

 How the Test will Feel

-When the needle is inserted to draw blood, some infants feel moderate pain, while others feel only a prick or stinging sensation.
-Afterward, there may be some throbbing.
+When the needle is inserted to draw blood, some infants feel moderate pain.
+Others feel only a prick or stinging.
+Afterward, there may be slight bruising.
+This soon goes away.

 Why the Test is Performed

 This is a screening test for galactosemia.

 In normal diets, most galactose comes from the breakdown (metabolism) of lactose, which is found in milk and dairy products.
-About 1 out of 65,000 newborns lack a substance (enzyme) called GALT.
-Without this substance, the body can't break down galactose, and the substance builds up in the blood.
+1 out of 65,000 newborns lack a substance (enzyme) called GALT.
+Without this substance, the body cannot break down galactose, and the substance builds up in the blood.
 Continued use of milk products can lead to: